cuttage/Phonebook-Full-Stack/README.md

 ##### Adding a New Entry

 To add a new phonebook entry, click on the "Add" button.
 This will open a form where you can enter the details of the new entry, including the first name, last name, and phone number.
-Once you have entered the information, click the "Save" button to add the entry to the phonebook.
+Once you have entered the information, click the "Create" button to add the entry to the phonebook.

 #### Detail View